-Welcome to Latino Mexican American Studies.
-This short presentation discusses the class, expectations contacts, and my biography.
+Welcome to Mexican American and Latino Studies.
+This short presentation discusses the class, expectations, and contacts.

 The State Board of Education created the new Mexican-American Studies course for Texas.
 These are the Essential Knowledge and Skills.
 Plano ISD will expand the course to include Latinos from countries other than Mexico including Cuba, Puerto Rico, El Salvador, Honduras, Panama, Venezuela, and others.

 Hello!
 Bienvenido!
 I am developing the curriculum for the new course in Mexican-American and Latino Studies and teach AP US Government.
 I teach on the three senior high campuses and travel between campuses.